Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

 This is really the closest I can get to the range library.
 I took some liberties since there is certainly a better way to double each values in a vector and do the summation.

 I mostly wanted to show that each meta-expression inside `eval_pipe_` is considered something akin to an `actions` in range_v3.
-Any `views` ( the other "concept" in range_v3 ) is not really possible in type meta-programming since everything we interact with is a type, which is by definition very const.
+Any `views` ( the other "concept" in range_v3 ) is not really possible in type meta-programming since everything we interact with is a type, which is by definition very const and so cannot be iterated over, at least not in an imperative way.

 While very cool, some operations are still difficult to express in meta-programming and, up until now, all of this was a by-product of what I wanted to achieve.
 Let me be clear : I did not "TMP all the things" in the range library.
 It's very similar due to some similar ideas and concepts, but nothing more.